-Most banks will open your account for free, but with some conditions (e.g. you would have to spend a certain amount monthly to pay with your card at stores, or receive an indicated sum on your account every month).
-Make sure that your bank provides convenient Internet banking with services available in English.
+Most banks will open your account for free, but with some conditions (e.g. you would have to spend a certain amount monthly to pay with your card at stores, or receive a specific sum on your account every month).
+Make sure that your bank provides convenient online banking with services available in English.
 This is a useful tool to carry out payments, open additional accounts, transfer amounts between your existing accounts etc.

-Some of the popular banks you might consider to choose:
+Some of the popular banks you might consider: